Michael I of Romania: Return and rehabilitation

-On 25 December 1990—a year after the revolution which overthrew the Communist dictatorship of Nicolae Ceaușescu—Michael, accompanied by several members of the royal family, landed at Otopeni Airport and entered Romania for the first time in 43 years.
+On 25 December 1990—a year after the revolution which overthrew the dictatorship of Nicolae Ceaușescu—Michael, accompanied by several members of the royal family, landed at Otopeni Airport and entered Romania for the first time in 43 years.
 Using a Danish diplomatic passport, Michael was able to obtain a 24-hour visa.
 He intended to reach Curtea de Argeș Cathedral, pray at the tombs of his royal ancestors and attend the Christmas religious service.
 However, on their way to Curtea de Argeș, the former King and his companions were stopped by a police blockade, taken to the airport and forced to leave the country.

 In 1992, the Romanian government allowed Michael to return to Romania for Easter celebrations, where he drew large crowds.
 His speech from the balcony of a Hotel Continental 1st Fl. room drew over 100,000 people.
 His visit in Bucharest drew over a million people in the streets of the capital to see him.
 Michael refused the offer of the president of the National Liberal Party, Radu Câmpeanu, to run for elections as president of Romania.
 Michael's popularity alarmed the government of President Ion Iliescu, and he was forbidden to re-visit Romania, being denied entry twice in 1994 and 1995.

 In 1997, after Iliescu's defeat by Emil Constantinescu, the Romanian government restored Michael's citizenship and again allowed him to visit the country.
 He then lived partly in Switzerland at Aubonne and partly in Romania, either at Săvârșin Castle in Arad County or in an official residence in Bucharest—the Elisabeta Palace—voted by the Romanian Parliament by a law concerning arrangements for former heads of state.
 Besides Săvârșin Castle, the former private residences Peleș Castle and Pelișor Castle were also restituted.
 While Peleș and Pelișor are open to the public, Elisabeta Palace and Săvârșin are used as private residences.